jefffarrow/grandMA3_lua_functions/README.md

 # grandMA3_lua_functions
-A library of grandMA3 in-built functions

-grandMA3 specific Lua functions, formatted for use with Visual Studio Code alongside the LuaLS language server.
+A library of grandMA3 specific Lua functions, formatted for use with Visual Studio Code & the LuaLS language server.

 *USAGE:*
 **Simply place the "grandMA3_lua_functions.lua" file in your Visual Studio Code workspace, in a directory named "definitions".**